-How to Use the Phish Alert Button in Office 365
+How to Use the Phish Alert Button in Exchange/Office 365

 Your organization may have recently installed the Phish Alert Button (PAB) in Office 365.
 Learn how this tool works and how you can use it to help keep your organization safe from malicious phishing emails.

 When do I use it?

 Click the PAB anytime you believe you have received a phishing email or any potentially dangerous email.
 Any emails you report using the PAB will be automatically deleted from your inbox.
 The emails you report will also be forwarded to a designated contact within your organization for analysis.

 The PAB should only be used to report emails you believe to have malicious intent.
 If you are receiving spam or marketing emails, you should not use the PAB.
 You can delete these types of emails or add the sender or sender's email domain to a block list.